elenetskitishvili/Seraphia/README.md

   ### Database

-  The website uses **Supabase** as its backend database for storing and managing products and blogs data.
+  The website uses **Supabase** for managing user data, product listings, orders, and blog posts.

   ## Setup and Installation